 It should be noted that in subsequent years VanBrunt was listed as a bottler with the same address as Muller.
 Van Brunt’s business is covered in another post on this site.
 J. H. VanBrunt, Far Rockaway, L. I.

 Carlton has been renamed Nameoke Avenue and Guy has been renamed Augustina Avenue.
-An old frame building on the northwest corner of Guy (now Augustina) that was recently demolished might have once accommodated the business.
-It’s now a vacant lot.
+An old frame building that until recently sat on the northwest corner of Nameoke and Augustina likely once accommodated the business.
+It has recently been demolished.